 What is an Angle Bisector of a Triangle?

 The angle bisector of a triangle drawn from any of the three vertices divides the opposite side in the ratio of the other two sides of the triangle.
 There can be three angle bisectors drawn in a triangle.

 Does Angle Bisector Cut an Angle in Half?

 Yes, an angle bisector divides the given angle into two equal angles.
-In other words, we can say that the measure of these angles will be half of the original angle.
+In other words, we can say that the measure of each of these angles is half of the original angle.

 What is the Property of Angle Bisector of Triangle?

-The property of angle bisector of triangle states that the angle bisector divides the opposite side of a triangle in the ratio of the adjacent sides of it.
+The property of the angle bisector of a triangle states that the angle bisector divides the opposite side of a triangle in the ratio of its adjacent sides.

 No, an angle can have only one angle bisector.
-For example, if we bisect 60° angle we will get 30° as a result.
+For example, if we bisect a 60° angle we will get two 30° angles as a result.
 This means 60° angle is divided into two equal angles (30° each).
-Hence 60° angle can only be bisected once.
-Further, we can again bisect 30° angle into two equal angles as (15° each).
+Hence, 60° angle can only be bisected once.
+Further, we can again bisect 30° angle into two equal angles as 15° each.